 There may not be a blanket ban on pavement parking outside of London, but that doesn’t mean drivers are free to leave their cars where they want.
 The police can get involved in the following circumstances:

-a vehicle or trailer is left in a dangerous position
+A vehicle or trailer is left in a dangerous position

-a vehicle or trailer blocks roads anywhere in England and Wales
+A vehicle or trailer blocks roads anywhere in England and Wales

-a vehicle is driven on the pavement
+A vehicle is driven on the pavement

 Councils have a free hand to impose fines on drivers for parking on pavements, providing they employ signs pointing out any restrictions.
-These often go hand in hand with other parking restrictions, including yellow and red lines, and Controlled Parking Zones (CPZ), which often restrict parking to permit holder, often local residents.
+These often go hand in hand with other parking restrictions, including yellow and red lines, and Controlled Parking Zones (CPZ), which often restrict parking to permit holders, often local residents.

-However, they are often put in place to ensure pedestrians, particularly wheelchair users, children and parent with prams can go about their business without needing to walk in the road because a car is blocking the pathway.
+However, they are often put in place to ensure pedestrians, particularly wheelchair users, children and parents with prams can go about their business without needing to walk in the road because a car is blocking the pathway.

 Parking on the pavement is more than just an inconvenience.
-It can intimidate some people, particularly visually impaired pedestrians, making them anxious about leaving their homes, and potentially needing to step onto and along busy roads.
+It can intimidate some people, particularly visually impaired pedestrians, making them anxious about leaving their homes, and potentially needing to step onto and walk along busy roads.

 Pavement parking also wreaks havoc on walkway surfaces, which are not designed to bear the weight of vehicles.
 Local authorities spent around £1bn between 2006 and 2012 on pavement repairs.

 Penalties differ depending on whether it is the police or council who issues the fine.
-But if you fine a yellow plastic envelope attached to your windscreen after parking on the curb you can expect one of the following:
+But if you find a yellow plastic envelope attached to your windscreen after parking on the curb you can expect one of the following: